-GNUR-732 International Nursing
+GNUR-732 International Nursing (3)

 This course provides an opportunity to learn about the culture, advanced nursing practice, and healthcare of other countries.
 International healthcare delivery models will be examined.
 Biostatistical and epidemiological global indicators of health and illness will be assessed.
-Comparisons of developed and developing countries in regard to health and illness will be reviewed.
-The student explores the concepts and applications of transcultural nursing and cultural competency.
-The evolution of advanced practice nursing throughout the world will be examined through international nursing organizations, journals, and interactions with foreign nurses.
-With additional credit, the student may elect to analyze, practice in, and study a particular nursing system in a foreign country.
+Comparisons of developed and

-Restrictions: Including: -Major: Nursing Practice, Nursing Practice, Management
+Restrictions: Including: -Major: Nursing Practice (Post Bacc), Nursing Practice(Post Masters),

-GNUR-734 The Nurse Educator
+GNUR-734 The Nurse Educator (3)